LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Lumberman.md

 ## Behavior

-Bree-land Lumberman will wander around their yard when not selling goods.
+Bree-land Lumbermen will wander around their yard when not selling goods.
 Upon death, a silver coin will float above the ground where they died, signifying that they will respawn here after a short period of time.

 ## Equipment